Configure Global Log Receiver

 Note: If you do not have an account, see Create an Account.

-The example shown in this guide creates a global log receiver object in the Console for streaming the logs to the external log collection system.
+The example shown in this guide creates a global log receiver object in the Console in system namespace for sending the logs to the external log collection system.

 Perform the following in the F5® Distributed Cloud Console: